Dr. Emmanuel Momjian

 About me (briefly)

-I am also actively involved in sensitive VLBI imaging of the radio continuum emission from very high redshift quasars, both radio-loud and radio-quiet.
+I am actively involved in VLA and sensitive VLBI imaging of the radio continuum emission from very high redshift quasars, both radio-loud and radio-quiet.
 These quasars are believed to be near the epoch of re-ionization, i. e., when the first stars and galaxies started to form (less than 1 billion years after the Big Bang).
-We have recently expanded this work to sum-millimeter galaxies (SMGs) at z~2-3.
+The current redshift record for a radio-loud quasar, which has also been detected and imaged with VLBI, is z=6.82 (see the NRAO press release on this topic).
+We also expanded this type of work to sub-millimeter galaxies (SMGs) at z~2-3 to study and determine their nuclear power sources (AGN vs. starburst).

 You can reach me by sending an email to emomjian (append @nrao.edu)